 Back row, left to right:

-Mike Patterson (Vice President, Kenyon), Jay Fultz (Tracy), Mike Walker (Sleepy Eye), Brad Kulver (Lakeville), Todd Selvik (President, Waseca).
+Mike Patterson (Vice President, Kenyon), Ryan Bode (Courtland), Brad Kluver (Lakeville), Jay Fultz (Tracy), Mike Walker (Sleepy Eye), Dr. Henry Johnson (St. Peter), Vince Baack (North Mankato).

 National Organization Members (not pictured):

-John Anderson (National Pork Producers Council, Belgrade), Todd Marotz (National Pork Producers Council, Sleepy Eye), Lori Stevermer (National Pork Producers Council, Easton), Gordon Spronk (National Pork Board, Pipestone).
+John Anderson (National Pork Producers Council, Belgrade), Todd Marotz (National Pork Producers Council, Sleepy Eye), Gordon Spronk (National Pork Board, Pipestone).